vysotskiyserhiy/pmdr-privacy/README.md

-# pmdr-privacy
+# Pmdr privacy
-Pmdr app privacy policy
+Pmdr app doesn't store any of your data.